Lawmakers Press State on Lagging Efforts to Stanch Food Stamp Theft

 Up until Wednesday’s hearing, OTDA has been tight-lipped about chip cards.
 Last week, an agency spokesperson declined to answer questions from New York Focus about a possible transition, instead pointing SNAP recipients to utilize an app that locks cards when not in use.

 Guinn dodged questions from Senator Dean Murray about exactly how many New Yorkers are utilizing the lock feature, but admitted usage is “not nearly where it needs to be” and is “far underutilized.”
-The state is set to roll out a text message campaign this week in the hopes of raising awareness of the feature, which has been available since February 2024.
+The state is set to roll out a text message campaign this week to 1.4 million SNAP recipients in the hopes of raising awareness of the feature, which has been available since February 2024.
+It will also add info about the lock feature to mailed SNAP notices.

 California introduced the same lock feature in November 2023 and has also worked closely with the USDA on the arduous process of switching over to chip cards.
 Like New York, the Golden State has been a hotbed for SNAP theft.